two/hexo-tag-plantuml/README.md

 ## Introduction

-This is a [hexo](https://github.com/tommy351/hexo) tag plugin which allows you to use vim syntax highlight to highlight code inside markdown.
+This is a [hexo](https://github.com/tommy351/hexo) tag plugin which allows you to render plantuml code in you blog.

 Hexo is a static blogging system written in Node.js.
 But hexo no support plantuml tag